 However, these disappear permanently once the body is fat-adapted.
 If you prepare for it, you can also prevent the keto flu while intermittent fasting, even as a beginner.

-How to Do Intermittent Fasting for Beginners
+Essential Intermittent Fasting Tips for Beginners

 All beginnings are hard.
 Thus, fasting is no exception.
 For this reason, here are the five most essential tips to help you get started with intermittent fasting.